Precision measurements on $\delta_\text{CP}$ in MOMENT: Summary

 \section{Summary}

-We have investigated the physics reach of MOMENT in the measurement of Dirac CP phase $\delta_\text{CP}$, and compared its sensitivities to those of the planned superbeam experiments T2HK and DUNE, as well as the running T2K and NO$\nu$A. With the proposed setup~\cite{Cao:2014bea}, we find the sensitivities in MOMENT to be comparable with those of T2HK and greater than the sensitivities simulated in DUNE, T2K and NO$\nu$A.
+We have investigated the physics reach of MOMENT in the measurement of Dirac CP phase $\delta_\text{CP}$, and compared its sensitivities to those of the planned superbeam experiments T2HK, T2HKK and DUNE, as well as the running T2K and NO$\nu$A. With the proposed setup~\cite{Cao:2014bea}, we find the sensitivities in MOMENT to be comparable with those of T2HK and T2HKK and greater than the sensitivities simulated in DUNE, T2K and NO$\nu$A.

 We have studied the effect of several experimental characteristics on the precision measurement of $\delta_\text{CP}$, in order to identify potential bottlenecks and opportunities for improvement in MOMENT.
 We have investigated the effect of statistical and systematic uncertainties, changing the fraction of the positive/negative beam polarity in the total running time, and adjusting the baseline length to match the first or second oscillation maximum on the precision measurement of $\delta_\text{CP}$.
 Our results are summarized in Table~\ref{resultstable}.